 Baldori and Migliazza are in the process of recording a new CD

-The general public got a taste of Bob in the late sixties when The Woolies, a Detroit band, released a national hit “Who Do You Love?”.
-In the following years, he continued producing and touring for his own music as well as touring with Chuck Berry and recording two full length albums with Berry.
+The general public got a taste of Bob in the late sixties when his group, The Woolies, a Detroit band, released a national hit “Who Do You Love?”.
+Almost immediately, he connected with rock icon Chuck Berry and started a relationship that lasted over 50 years.
+Bob toured for decades with Charles, and recorded two full length albums with Berry.
 In addition to Berry, Boogie Bob has worked and recorded with many other blues and rock legends, playing piano and harmonica.
-They include Muddy Waters, John Lee Hooker, Luther Allison, Del Shannon, John Hammond, Hubert Sumlin and Bo Diddley.
+They include Muddy Waters, John Lee Hooker, Luther Allison, Del Shannon, John Hammond, Tom Rush, Hubert Sumlin and Bo Diddley.
 He has performed hundreds of dates in venues from Detroit to Chicago, Moscow to Rio, LA to New York to the White House for President Clinton.

 Boogie Bob, being just as prolific in the studio as he is live, has produced and engineered over 200 albums.
-He also wrote and starred in Almost Famous, a rock/musical that was performed notable locations such as Michigan State University’s Warthon Center for Performing Arts and the no longer standing Les Idee in Grand Rapids, Michigan.
+He also wrote and starred in Almost Famous, a rock/musical that was performed notable locations such as Michigan State University’s Warton Center for Performing Arts and the Apollo Theatre in Chicago.
+More recently, he starred at off-Broadway at The Elektra Theatre in Times square in the critically acclaimed musical BOOGIE STOMP! which played for 5 months to rave NYC reviews.
+He also wrote and directed the award winning documentary BOOGIE STOMP!
+He continues to tour the world with keyboard wizard Arthur Migliazza.
+Bob currently resides in Okemos, MI.

 Award winning Blues and Boogie Woogie pianist Arthur Migliazza began playing the piano professionally at the age of 13.
 It was through his love of Blues music and his dedication to the piano that he came under the wing of such mentors/teachers as Henry Butler, Ann Rabson and Mr. B.